SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Seize the Chance

 Starting at 9th level, when an enemy fails a saving throw and it is not your turn, you can use you reaction to make an attack against it.
-A sneak attack can be triggered here.
+A sneak attack can be triggered here even if already used on this turn.

 ## Level 13